 Some dogs also show signs of mental deterioration as they age.
 These age-related cognitive and behavior changes are generally subtle and can be addressed proactively.
 Regular geriatric exams are vital to detect and treat these problems before they control your dog’s life.

-That means it is crucial to consult your veterinarian if you notice a significant change in behavior or the physical condition of your dog.
+That means it’s crucial to consult your veterinarian if you notice a significant change in behavior or the physical condition of your dog.
 There are many signs indicating your dog is approaching senior citizenship status, but they can be indicative of a variety of different problems (see the list at the end of this article).

 Exercise is an important aspect of preventive geriatric care for your dog.
 A dog denied regular physical exercise will experience bodily deterioration much faster than a dog that continues to exercise.
 While you may have to cut back the intensity of the exercise, try to keep to a regimen geared for your dog’s abilities.
 A dog exposed to regular mental and physical activities will retain their vigor and stay mentally sharp.